 You’re entitled to an equal job, not the same job, upon your return.
 Get an understanding of how your employer typically manages this.
 Despite mainstream belief, you might not be going back to the same role.

 - How much will you miss me? 😉

 Be prepared to not be missed.
 This isn’t a reflection of the value you bring to the company you work for but the reality of running a business.
 The business will continue to operate and your replacement may be totally competent – this can totally hurt the ego.
 Prepare for it and remember how awesome you are.
 After all, you just grew a human!

 You could get all this information in a single meeting with the right person in your company, quite likely your Human Resources person.
 Treat the meeting like a fact-finding meeting.
 Take notes and send an email to confirm the details you discussed so you have a record.

 Shauna is a Chartered Professional in Human Resources with a Master’s Degree in Business and Undergraduate Degree in Communications.
 She lives in a house filled with boys; her partner and their two sons.
-You can find her on her website, on Facebook, and on Instagram.
-Watch for more of her columns on Pickle Planet, too!
+You can find more on her website and on Pickle Planet, too!